microsoft/rushstack/webpack/set-webpack-public-path-plugin/README.md

 ## `getGlobalRegisterCode(bool)`

 This function returns a block of JavaScript that maintains a global register of script tags.
-If the optional boolean paramter is set to `true`, the code is not minified.
+If the optional boolean parameter is set to `true`, the code is not minified.
 By default, it is minified.
+You can detect if the plugin may require the global register code by searching for the value of the `registryVariableName` field.

-## Usage
+## Usage without registryVariableName

 ``` javascript
 var setWebpackPublicPath = require('@microsoft/set-webpack-public-path-plugin');